scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 extensions of the integration of DMTCP with Python.
 The extensions include support for `Checkpointing Python-Based Graphics`_;
 `Checking Cython with Multiple CPython Instances`_ (fast/slow technique); and `Reversible Debugging with FReD`_.
-More information about DMTCP is added in `Appendix: Background of DMTCP`_.
+`Appendix: Background of DMTCP`_ provides further detals about DMTCP.

 DMTCP-Python Integration through a Python Module
 ================================================